johnosbb/NLP/Spacy/README.md

 ![image](../NLP/tree/main/Resources/../../../../Resources/the-cake-which-was_children_ancestors.png)

-To find the subjects in this sentence we must find the verbs or verb phrases (shown below in bold)
+To find the subjects in this sentence we must first find the verbs or verb phrases (shown below in bold)

 The cake, which __"was baked"__ by my sister, __"was"__ delicious.

+__Finding the subjects__

-If we examine the dependency graph we find that __"baked"__ has a dependency on __"which"__, which is a nominal subject in passive form.
-The presence of a nominal subject in passive form (nsubjpass) typically indicates the presence of a passive construction; it signifies that the noun or pronoun attached to nsubjpass element is the subject of a passive verb.
-To find this subject we recurse up the tree and examine the words with a relationship to __"which"__.
-We see that __"which"__ has ancestors __"baked","cake"__ and "__was__".
-We now examine these to see if any of those is a nominal subject.
+- If we examine the dependency graph we find that __"baked"__ has a dependency on __"which"__, which is a nominal subject in passive form.
+- The presence of a nominal subject in passive form (nsubjpass) typically indicates the presence of a passive construction; it signifies that the noun or pronoun attached to nsubjpass element is the subject of a passive verb.
+- To find this subject we recurse up the tree and examine the words with a relationship to __"which"__.
+- We see that __"which"__ has ancestors __"baked","cake"__ and "__was__".
+- We now examine these to see if any of those is a nominal subject.
 In this case we find that __"cake"__ is a nominal subject and has a child __"baked"__ so we conclude that the subject of the verb phrase __"was baked"__ is __"cake"__.
-Finally we can add the determiner __"The"__ to get the noun phrase:
+- Finally we can add the determiner __"The"__ to get the noun phrase shown below:

 ```txt
 The cake was baked.